Freedom! '90

 It was the third single taken from Listen Without Prejudice Vol. 1 (1990), though released as the second single from the album in the US and Australia.
 "Freedom!
 '90" was one of a few uptempo songs on this album.
-It was a major hit and peaked at No. 8 on the US Billboard Hot 100.
-The song refers to Michael's past success with Wham!, yet also shows a new side of himself as a new man, who is more cynical about the music business than he had been before.
+The song refers to Michael's past success with Wham!, yet also shows a new side of himself as a new man, who is more cynical about the music business than ever before.

-Michael refused to appear in the music video for the song and cast a group of supermodels to appear instead.
+Michael refused to appear in the music video for the song, directed by David Fincher, and cast a group of supermodels to appear instead.
 It went into heavy rotation on MTV and was remastered for the 2017 documentary, George Michael: Freedom.
-On 30 October 2020 it premiered on YouTube in 4K for its 30th anniversary.
+On 30 October 2020, it premiered on YouTube in 4K for its 30th anniversary.
 Michael performed this song, alongside his 2012 single "White Light", during the closing ceremony of the 2012 London Olympics.
-In 2021, Rolling Stone placed "Freedom!
-'90" at number 126 in their list of "500 Best Songs of All Time".
+Rolling Stone placed "Freedom!
+'90" at number 126 in their list of "500 Best Songs of All Time" in 2021.
+Billboard ranked it number 39 in their "500 Best Pop Songs of All Time" in 2023.